HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 ---

-For tasks that take longer to run, the user may be interested in the seeing the output as the task runs.
+For tasks that take longer to run, the user may be interested in seeing the output as the task runs.
 There is a `verbose` option to print the output of the command similar to the standard output in command line tasks.

 ```{code-cell} python
 result = hsp.ftlist(infile=infile, option="T", rows="1-5", verbose=True)